 Drawing inspiration from the works of architects Philip Johnson and I.M.
-Pei, artist Mark Turpin has created a provocative structure of complex angles, compelling symbolism, and meticulous craftsmanship.
+Pei, artist Mark Turpin created this provocative structure of complex angles, compelling symbolism, and meticulous craftsmanship.

-"It is divine," said the captivated collector, just before she purchased Aqualina.
+"It is divine," said the captivated collector, when she acquired Aqualina.
 In keeping with our tradition of showing you the style and vision that our clients have displayed, below we present Aqualina in the home of the collector.

-A treasure trove of variety, the original Pine Island Collection greatly expanded with the addition of the translucent Aqualina.
+A treasure trove of variety, the original Pine Island Collection was greatly expanded with the addition of the translucent Aqualina.
 The delicate filigree of the framework creates a soothing interior, which will lift your spirits.
-The walls are cloaked in soaring, clear acrylic windows to provide views from inside or out.
+The curtain walls are clear acrylic to provide views from inside or out.
 Designed as an art gallery, Aqualina features three levels connected by an unusual floating staircase.
-With some solid walls for paintings and niches for sculpture, the intimate gallery is a unique platform for displaying spot lighted miniature art in a setting that is itself bold and artistic rather than simply functional.
+Varied with solid walls for paintings and niches for sculpture, the intimate gallery is a unique platform for displaying spot lighted miniature art in a setting that is itself bold and artistic rather than simply functional.

 Our client had amazing things in mind for Aqualina.
 We designed the structure for flexibility; and below you will see Aqualina providing a museum for a wide range of modern and contemporary miniature art.
-These photos show Aqualina in the studio and then in its permanent home — furnished and dressed to the nines by the owner and occupied by the core of the museum's permanent collection.
+These photos show Aqualina first in the studio and then in its permanent home in New York City — furnished and dressed to the nines by the owner and occupied by the core of the museum's permanent collection.

 Click on the thumbnail views below to enlarge the photos and start the slideshow.